Thermostats without conjugate points: Transverse Green bundles

 The goal of this section is to prove Theorems \ref{theorem:characterization-dominated-splitting} and \ref{theorem:partial-converse}.
-The key property we need to show is that the Green bundles are continuous whenever they are transversal everywhere.
-For this, we adapt some of the arguments in \cite{eberlein73} to this more general setting, giving a dynamical characterization of the stable and unstable Green bundles.
+The key property we need to show is that the Green bundles are continuous whenever they are transverse everywhere.
+For this, we adapt some of Eberlein's arguments in \cite{eberlein73} to this more general setting, giving a dynamical characterization of the stable and unstable Green bundles.
 We start with the following corollary of Lemma \ref{lemma:bounded_implication}.